Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/learn-governance.md

 - Proposals submitted as part of the enactment of a prior referendum;
 - Emergency proposals submitted by the Technical Committee and approved by the Council.

 All referenda have an _enactment delay_ associated with them.
 This is the period of time between the referendum ending and, assuming the proposal was approved, the changes being enacted.
 For the first two ways that a referendum is launched, this is a fixed time.
-For AXIALunar, it is 8 days; in AXIASolar, it is planned to be 28 days.
+For AXIALunar, it is 8 days; in AXIA, it is planned to be 28 days.
 For the third type, it can be set as desired.

 Emergency proposals deal with major problems with the network that need to be "fast-tracked".
 These will have a shorter enactment time.